ironhack-labs/lab-passport-roles/README.md

   - Ensure all fields from all forms are filled before submitting to the database.
   - Signup: avoid weak passwords.
 8 characters as minimum length, one number required.
   - Signup: ensure the user is properly informed when truing to signup with an already taken username.
-  - URL's containing an id: ensure every URL containing an ID matched MongoDB id format to avoid an application crash.
+- Add a security layer to any URL containing an ID: ensure every ID matches the MongoDB ID format to avoid your application to crash.

 Happy coding! :heart: